 Class 12 Chemistry NCERT Solutions (Chemistry in Everyday Life) – Important Questions

-(iii) On the basis of chemical structure:
+(iii) Building on chemical structure:

 The medicine should not be taken without consulting a doctor.
 Why is it like that?